code-craka/creavibe-pro/docs/terms-of-service-deployment-guide.md

 # Terms of Service Page Deployment Guide

-This guide provides instructions for deploying the Terms of Service page for Creavibe.pro to Vercel.
+This guide provides instructions for deploying the Terms of Service page for CreaVibe to Vercel.

 ## Prerequisites